 No Impact.
 Currently, the project site is located on vacant land.
-Access to the project site would be provided by two driveways from Little Morongo Road.
+Access to the project site would be provided via two driveways from Cabot Road and 15th Avenue.
 The Proposed Project design would be reviewed by the City and Riverside County Fire Department to ensure compliance with local development standards regarding ingress/egress designs and to verify that implementation of the Proposed Project would not result in traffic safety impacts.
 The Proposed Project does not include incompatible uses or design features that would substantially increase hazards.
-No mitigation measures are required.
+No impact would occur.

-Project Name: Medical Marijuana Cultivation Facility on APN 665-040-011 e) Would the project result in inadequate emergency access?
+e) Would the project result in inadequate emergency access?

 No Impact.
 The Proposed Project is required to comply with the City of Desert Hot Springs and the County of Riverside Fire Department site plan design review requirements and standards by providing sufficient access for emergency response vehicles.
-The Proposed Project would provide a 24-foot wide driveway around the proposed building.

 The Proposed Project would provide appropriate signage including a legible site name, address numbers, and site access points.
 In accordance with Chapter 15.24 of the Desert Hot Springs Municipal Code, security gates, controlled access key boxes, operational fire hydrants, and extinguishers are required to be installed on-site.
-As previously described in item d), two ingress/egress access driveways along Little Morongo Road would be installed in accordance with City design review standards.
-The Proposed Project would not result in inadequate emergency access, and no mitigation measures are required.
+As previously described in Response 16d, ingress/egress access driveways along Cabot Road and 15th Avenue would be installed in accordance with City design review standards.
+The Proposed Project would not result in inadequate emergency access and no mitigation measures are required.